-As a pastor, I have the flexibility of working from home, and having a couple small children who are not yet school-aged, as well as a couple in school, my wife and I split the duties so that we can get here, there, and everywhere.
+As a pastor, I have the flexibility of working from home and having a couple of small children who are not yet school-aged, as well as a couple in school, my wife and I split the duties so that we can get here, there, and everywhere.
 While I could easily set up an office in the basement, there is no daylight down there, obviously not helping the daily struggle against loneliness and depression, simply based on the nature of what I do.
 Therefore, I choose to use my dining room as my office away from my office whenever I am not in my office (stay with me).
-This poses a problem: there still needs to be some privacy and silence in order to study and think, even though I am very good at blocking out distractions (“What’s that?
-You said you need a snack and a juice box?
-Hold on Buddy, Daddy’s working”—Okay, I’m back).
+This poses a problem: there still needs to be some privacy and silence in order to study and think, even though I am very good at blocking out distractions.
+If it ever got too noisy and distracting in the dining room, I could always consider getting some cheap office furniture to set myself up in the basement.
+Although it would be dark and lonely, some nice office furniture should brighten the place up.
+For now, I’ll stick to the dining room though.

 For a while, I had dreamed of having a barn door installed, separating the dining room from the kitchen, but on a pastor’s salary, it wasn’t the most important thing.
 So I put the idea on the backburner for quite a long time until one day I thought, “I can build my own for a fraction of the cost!”